EdD in Learning Technologies FAQs

 Is there an interview process?

 The first two years of the program cover three semesters each and are dedicated to completing coursework, including the Capstone Project.
-Following coursework, all students are required to complete their preliminary dissertation proposal and dissertation in order to graduate.
-On average, students complete the program in 3.5 years, but students have up to 8 years to complete their entire program.
+Following coursework, all students are required to complete their preliminary dissertation proposal and dissertation to graduate.
+On average, students complete the program in 3 years, but students have up to 8 years to complete their entire program.

 I am an international applicant.
 What additional admission requirements do I need to submit?